microsoft/pxt-adafruit/docs/lessons/challenges.md

 # blocks - challenges

-Extra stuff for the Block Editor - an introduction to GPIO #docs
+Extra stuff for the Block Editor - an introduction to GPIO

 ## Before we get started